 AAMC intends to continue to pursue its strategic business initiatives despite this litigation.
 See "Our Company" above for more information on our business initiatives.
 If Luxor were to prevail in its lawsuit, we may need to cease or curtail our business initiatives and our liquidity could be materially and adversely affected.
 For more information on the legal proceedings with Luxor, see "Item 1A.
 Risk Factors" and "Item 3.
-Legal Proceedings" in the Annual Report on Form 10-K.
+Legal Proceedings" in the Annual Report on Form 10-K for the year ended December 31, 2020.